By: Susan Dugdale | Last modified: 06-03-2019 | First published: 11-01-2008 |

 Your answers to all of these questions will dictate what organizational pattern you'll use for your speech, its content and tone.

-There are 6 basic organizational patterns or methods of arranging the body of your material.
+There are 6 basic organizational patterns or methods of arranging the body (main points) of your material.
 Choose the one most appropriate for your need.

 Because event 'A' happened, event 'B' occurred.